-There is a full colour diagram of the overall 507A scheme carried by Prince of Wales in May 1941 with references to the Mr. Hobby, Tamiya, and WEM Colourcoats paint ranges.
-There is also a full colour diagram for the Walrus.
+There is a full colour diagram of the camouflage scheme carried by Prince of Wales in December 1941 with references to the Mr. Hobby, Tamiya, and WEM Colourcoats paint ranges.
+A note is included that states that the colours shown are a suggestion as there is some controversy about the actual colours that were worn.